SPECIAL EDUCATIONAL NEEDS AND DISABILITY

 AT PELSALL VILLAGE SCHOOL

 "Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them.
 Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them."
-(Originally Revised Code of Practice for Special Educational Needs, November 2001 - updated in May 2015).
+(Revised Code of Practice for Special Educational Needs, published in September 2014 - last updated in April 2020).

 Therefore, at Pelsall Village School, we will always endeavour: